Patient education: Amniocentesis (Beyond the Basics)

 Some doctors recommend that women avoid having sex and exercising on the day of the amniocentesis.
 Women can resume their normal activities the day after the amniocentesis.

 Women who have Rh negative blood type (eg, A, B, AB, or O negative) are usually given an intramuscular shot called Rh(D) immune globulin (RhoGam) after amniocentesis.
 This shot helps protect future pregnancies against problems that can develop if the mother is Rh negative and is pregnant with a fetus who is Rh positive.

 Most labs are able to provide results within 7 to 14 days; lung maturity results take only a few hours.
 Ask your doctor or nurse when you can expect to have the results.

 OTHER TESTING OPTIONS

 For genetic information, the chorionic villus sampling (CVS) is an alternative to amniocentesis.
 An advantage of CVS is that it can be done earlier in the pregnancy than amniocentesis (at 10 to 12 weeks of pregnancy).
 However, CVS has risks that are similar to amniocentesis (leakage of fluid, infection, miscarriage).
 More information about CVS is available separately.
-(See "Patient information: Chorionic villus sampling (Beyond the Basics)".)
+(See "Patient education: Chorionic villus sampling (Beyond the Basics)".)